portal22/giiftcardproject/giftcards/README.md

      - Behavior observed during the crash/hang.
      - Steps to reproduce the issue.
      - Explain, clearly, why it works, what lines it addreses, how you found the error.
 Not knowing how to explain your findings will result in you having a very unpleasant time during your Assesment Quiz!
-     - Don't forget, we provided some examples of write-ups in BrightSpace for you to reference for guidance on what we're looking for.
 ---

 ### **Step 3: Fix the Bugs**